KxSystems/docs/docs/ml/automl/faq.md

 q).automl.loadfile`:init.q
 ```

-The above will now allow the application of grid search and the FRESH algorithm to be distributed to multiple processes.
+The above will now automatically distribute grid-search, cross-validation and the FRESH algorithm to multiple processes.

 It should be noted that the framework to achieve this for user defined processes is generalizable.
 To do this within this automl framework a user must complete the followings two steps